 Explain to the class that to finish your Classroom ABC book, each student will be responsible for one letter of the alphabet (or more if your class size is small).
 Allow the students to choose their letter, or assign them based on student ability.

 Have students create a page in a tool like Wixie and add images of additional objects that begin with this letter.
 Wixie includes an folder of images for each letter of the alphabet in the Stickers Library (Alphabet>Images).

 Have each student record a sentence about their letter and things that begin with the letter.
 Save their letter file and have them Share Team Project from the Wixie button or the Projects button in Pixie.

-Share the ABC book in its interactive form on a classroom web site or present it from a local computer.
+Present your ABC book to another class.
 Have students discuss the page they created and share how they chose each sticker to match the letter.